Train-In-Blocks-Ltd/Landing/content/blog/velocity-based-training.md

 title: More adaptations with less volume using velocity-based training
 slug: velocity-based-training
 img: 8.png
-excerpt: A recent study on an alternative method of training which could increase adaptations with less training volume.
+postDesc: A recent study on an alternative method of training which could increase adaptations with less training volume.
 ---

 ## What are *Quick Articles*?